adeep/bitwarden_reddit/cannot_login.md

 These experiments will tell you, at a high level, whether the problem is with a single Bitwarden client or a single one of your devices.

-️⚠️ When
-trying to login “too often”: the Bitwarden servers [will require CAPTCHA verification](https://bitwarden.com/help/security-faqs/#q-how-can-i-protect-my-bitwarden-account-from-brute-force-attacks) after 9 failed login attempts from an unknown device”, so be careful with your attempts.
+️⚠️ When trying to login “too often”: the Bitwarden servers [will require CAPTCHA verification](https://bitwarden.com/help/security-faqs/#q-how-can-i-protect-my-bitwarden-account-from-brute-force-attacks) after 9 failed login attempts from an unknown device, so be careful with your attempts.

 * _If the problem is across more than one Bitwarden client_ you should focus on things that have a kind of “general approach”.